WiLL75G/CorpOps-Shell-Suite/Project-01-Nmap-Detection/README.md

 ## Conclusion

 Project 01 executed the complete SOC Tier 1 incident response workflow for a network reconnaissance event.
-Baseline confirmed pre-attack state, packet capture preserved forensic evidence, a custom Bash detector identified the scan and produced a SIEM-ready alert, and the response (UFW deny rule with corrected ordering) was independently verified by both an attacker-side re-scan and defender-side firewall logs.
-The detection logic — distinct-port count from a single source within a short window — generalizes beyond Nmap to most scan tools, and the alert format is structured for direct ingestion into Splunk or any other SIEM.
+Baseline confirmed pre-attack state, packet capture preserved forensic evidence, a custom Bash detector identified the scan and produced a SIEM-ready alert, and the response (UFW deny rule with corrected ordering) was independently verified by both an attacker-side re-scan and defender side firewall logs.
+The detection logic distinct-port count from a single source within a short window generalizes beyond Nmap to most scan tools, and the alert format is structured for direct ingestion into Splunk or any other SIEM.
 This loop is the operational core of SOC analyst work.